erikrahm/grand-stack-seed/README.md

     `NEO4J_PASSWORD= *example: password*`

- 2. Create a JWT encryption key using a service such as https://mkjwk.org/ to be used to encrypt your JWTs (used for email/password based authorization):
+ 2. Create a JWT encryption key using a service such as https://mkjwk.org/ this will be used for encryption in your username/password auth strategy.
+Once you have the key add it your your `./server`'s `.env` file like so:

     `JWT_SECRET= *example: generated secret*`